 Humor is an emotion.
 Readers need to feel the emotion in your writing otherwise it’s just a straight line on a heart monitor for them.
 No troughs, no peaks.
 If you can make your reader smile, or snicker, or laugh, you’ve connected with her. isn’t that what you, as a writer, really want to do?

 So, yes, it helps to occasionally get into rib-tickling mode even if you’re writing a murder mystery.
 Remember that not every character in the murder mystery is pensive and meditative.
 Some could be funny or fun-loving, too.

 The key word here is – occasional – don’t overdo the humor (or any other aspect, for that matter), not unless you’re PG Wodehouse, who has a flair for making every word count as far as humor goes.

-- And that, right there, is the rule of three.
+- And that, right there, is the first tip – the rule of three.

 Notice how, in the preceding paragraph, I made a list of three things.
 Two were congruous and legitimate (‘use sparingly’ and ‘use where it serves a purpose’), but the third broke the pattern – it was completely twisted and was the surprise punchline to enliven the mood.